 Store Spotlight is great for brands that sell multiple products across a variety of categories or subcategories.
 Instead of promoting three specific products, you can promote three entire product categories and their store pages—all with just one ad.

 This Sponsored Brands ad by OXO showcases the following categories: “Holiday Must-Haves,” “Cooking Must-Haves,” and “Entertaining Must-Haves.”
 If you click on any of these, you’ll go to the corresponding category page, where you can view multiple products.

 As you can see, it navigated me to the “Entertaining” page of OXO’s Amazon store, where I can explore many different products.
 OXO has added content showing the product in use, providing an appealing, more specialized brand experience.

-This is a fairly new ad type for Sponsored Brands.
-It’s unique and can offer a huge advantage over your competitors, as video content helps your product stand out in the search results.
+Sponsored Brands Video ads are unique and can offer a big advantage over your competitors, as video content helps your product stand out in the search results.

 In this example, I searched Amazon for “blender.”
 As I scrolled through the results on the first page, I encountered a big video ad — and it definitely caught my attention, even though it was muted (video ads autoplay without sound).

 These videos should be short—Amazon recommends a video length between 15–30 seconds—but informative.
 A well-done video ad tells the potential customer everything they need to know about the product within the first few seconds.